Click button below to purchase advance tickets.

-Boston Chamber Music returns to Ogunquit, this time as a string trio with Pianist – Randall Hodgkinson, Cellist – Bruce Coppock and Violinist – Gabriela Diaz.
+Boston Chamber Music returns to Ogunquit, this time as a piano trio with Pianist – Randall Hodgkinson, Cellist – Bruce Coppock and Violinist – Gabriela Diaz.
 Mr. Coppock continues the tradition of bringing together the finest ensembles especially selected for this concert.
-Their program once again is a celebration of the 250th anniversary of the birth of Ludwig van Beethoven:

 Tickets to this performance will go on sale 3 weeks prior to the event on this website.
 Tickets may also be purchased at any of the fine establishments listed on the bottom of the page.
 Free Parking for audience members behind the Dunaway Center.